-This article is for international entrepreneurs and business owners from outside the EEA who are looking to establish a company presence in Ireland.
+This article is for international entrepreneurs and business owners from outside Ireland who are looking to establish a company presence in Ireland.

 Key Takeaways